 This blog about bringing yourself up is a way for me to share my ongoing thoughts about the work I do, how it helps me, and how it can help others.
-The specific reference to “up” is the basic direction we give ourselves when we practice Alexander Technique – we direct ourselves to go up.
+(To see more about my teaching business, betterATbeing / Alexander Technique, visit my website.)
+The specific reference to “up” is the basic direction we give ourselves when we practice Alexander Technique – we direct or instruct ourselves to go up.

 Learning Alexander Technique involves a growing commitment to facing the sometimes overwhelming stimuli of life itself (which we don’t always choose) and responding the best way possible (which we must choose).
 That’s another take on “up” – it’s growing up.
 I believe that in our Alexander work we are cultivating the process of growing up.